tidwall/json.c/README.md

 # json.c

-A fast 0 alloc JSON parser for C.
+Fast JSON parser for C.

 ## Features

 - **Fast.** Handles gigabytes of JSON per second.
 - **Lightweight.** Small codebase that compiles quickly.
 - **Portable.** Uses standard C.
 - Parses and validates UTF-8.
 - Access elements using a dot path syntax.
 - Works directly on the raw JSON.
-- Uses no memory allocations.
+- No memory allocations.

-The primary goal of this library is to provide a set of functions for quickly cherry-picking elements from large raw JSON documents, without additional allocations.
+The primary goal of this library is to provide a set of functions for quickly parsing and searching very large raw JSON buffers without memory allocations.

 ## Example